-361 Introduction to Modern German Culture.
-S, fine arts core for students in designated pre-professional programs.
-A survey of the German cultural tradition of the past two centuries as it finds expression in the various arts, with particular emphasis on representative works of literature in translation.
-Open to all students, but planned primarily for those in designated pre-professional courses whose programs include the "foreign culture" option.
-No knowledge of

-German is required.
+361 AN INTRODUCTION TO GERMAN CULTURE.
+S, fine arts core.
+A chronological survey of the German cultural tradition as it finds expression in the arts, especially in representative works of literature in translation.
+Open to all students, but designed particularly for students in designated preprofessional courses whose programs include the "foreign culture" option.
+No knowledge of German is required.
 Mr. W. Bratt.